Sydney-Informatics-Hub/Germline-ShortV/README.md

 To create a list of intervals for scattering tasks:

 * Change to your `Reference` directory, containing the reference genome you wish to use
-* Load the version of GATK 4 that you wish to use, e.g. `module load gatk/4.1.2.0`
+* Load the version of GATK 4 that you wish to use, e.g. `module load gatk/4.1.8.1`
-* Run `gatk SplitIntervals -R <reference.fa> --scatter-count 3200 -XL <exclude_intervals.bed> -O ShortV_intervals`. `-XL <exclude_intervals.bed>` allows exclusion of intervals that can impede on compute efficiency and performance (e.g. centromeres, telomeres, unplaced and unlocalised contigs, etc).
-The pipeline is set up to run on 3200 scattered intervals.
+* Run `gatk SplitIntervals -R <reference.fa> --scatter-count <number_of_scatter_intervals> -XL <exclude_intervals.bed> -O ShortV_intervals`
+  * `-XL <exclude_intervals.bed>` is optional - it allows exclusion of intervals that can impede on compute efficiency and performance (e.g. centromeres, telomeres, unplaced and unlocalised contigs, etc).
+  * It is recommended to set <number_of_scatter_intervals> such that the reference genome size/<number_of_scatter_intervals> = 1000000 (as benchmarking metrics are based of 1Mb sized intervals)
+* Run `find ShortV_intervals/ -name "*interval_list" -printf "%f\n" > ShortV_intervals/interval.list` to create a single text file containing the `interval_list` files created with `gatk SplitIntervals`
+  * The order of the intervals in this file are used to order tasks in the job
+  * To optimise the pipeline for your reference genome/species of interest, I would recommend running the pipeline to HaplotypeCaller on a small dataset, and ordering this list from longest to shortest duration, before running this on the full dataset.
+You can get task duration for a sample using `perl gatk4_duration_mem.pl Logs/GATK4_HC/<labsampleid>`

 # Benchmarking metrics